jsign/zig-poseidon/README.md

 ## Benchmarks

-This implementation doesn't use assembly (e.g: AVX2) or SIMD instructions for finite field operations.
+This implementation doesn't use assembly (e.g: ADX) or SIMD instructions for finite field operations.

 Run on _AMD Ryzen 7 3800XT_:
 ```